 This bundle is a growing bundle!
-Unit 7: Protein Synthesis is already created and will be added soon when I get them uploaded.
+Units 7, 8, 9, and 10 have been added.
 New sets will be added soon!
 As new sets are added, you can always come back and re-download to receive the new sets.
 All previous buyers get the added sets at no additional cost.
 There will be 11 units with a total of more than 55+ sets eventually.

 Units that will be included:

 Unit 1: Characteristics of Life (coming soon)

 Unit 5: Photosynthesis and Respiration (coming soon)